gflorezm/NeoBat_Interactions/README.md

 ## Instructions

-### For reproducing the figures
+### For reproducing the figures and tables

-1. Run the respective script to reproduce the chosen figure;
+1. Run the respective script to reproduce the chosen figure or table;

 2. Follow the instructions provided in the script;

 3. Check the figure in the Figures folder.

-### For reproducing the metadata

-1. Knit the RMD script from the Metadata folder;

-2. Check the PDF document in the same folder.

 ## Feedback